 What types of engine oils are recommended for modern vehicles?

-Modern engines are designed to exacting standards and require specific oils that meet industry and automaker specifications to ensure long service life.
+Modern engines are designed to exact standards and require specific oils that meet industry and automaker specifications to ensure long service life.
 Most late-model cars require synthetic-blend or full-synthetic, low-viscosity, multi-grade, resource-conserving oils that minimize friction and maximize fuel economy.

 How do I choose the right engine oil for my vehicle?